aalleexxaannddrr-prog/aalleexxaannddrr-prog/README.md

 ---

-## :star2: About me
+## 💼 About Me
 - 🎓 4th-year student at ITMO University
-- ☕ Java Backend Developer
+- 🖥️ Java Backend Developer

 ---